GDRhodes/Ryan_CaseFile/ryan_case_file_synthesis.md

 - On November 5, Nienke directly challenged Ryan's decision to skip dance because he was exhausted and not in the mood, then acknowledged the message could read as too directly Dutch.
 - Ryan left the Bachata team partly for self-care and cost, later saying he had not danced since leaving and was struggling to return consistently to the gym.
 - Nienke's November Southwest USA road trip was with Maarten and was connected to the Tempe/IRONMAN context.
+- Garrett's review of the Polarsteps photos describes Nienke and Maarten as visibly happy, camping, smiling, and embracing during the Southwest trip.
 - On December 4, Ryan told Nienke after Thanksgiving that everyone was getting old and that the house was almost in disrepair.
 - The WhatsApp record supports a narrower late-October-through-holiday asymmetry: a November missed-goodbye episode, later travel or ride-oriented openings, and reduced continuity, while the Christmas and New Year exchanges were answered.
 - On January 10, Ryan appears to have deleted messages.